 Upgrading your computer always comes with some degree of risk.
 Hardware or software incompatibility issues can turn even a routine upgrade into a massive headache.
 When you upgrade your computer, as the client in this Seagate drive repair case did, and suddenly can’t boot from your hard drive, you may naturally accuse the upgrade you’ve just done of playing some role in its failure.
 However, in most cases of hard drive failure, it’s simply a coincidence.
 It’s safe to say that upgrading your BIOS will rarely cause your hard drive’s mechanical components to fail.

 Here's a case study in which the end user came to us after upgrading their PC.
 Once the upgrade was complete, they suddenly couldn't boot up their machine.
-And their hard drive had started beeping.
+And their computer had started making an unusual beeping noise that, they soon discovered, was actually coming from their hard drive.
 Since they couldn't access any of the data they had on the hard drive, they got in touch with us.

 Seagate Drive Repair Case Study: Hard Drive Beeping

 Drive Capacity: 500 GB